-Test equipment and accessories required for measurement in accordance with this standard shall be calibrated in accordance with ANSI/NCSL Z540-1 or ISO 10012-1 or under an approved calibration program traceable to the National Institute for Standards and Technology.
-In particular, measurement antennas, current probes, field sensors, and other devices used in the measurement loop shall be calibrated at least every 2 years unless otherwise specified by the procuring activity, or when damage is apparent.
+Test equipment and accessories required for measurement in accordance with this standard shall be calibrated in accordance with ANSI/NCSL Z540-1 or ISO 10012 or under an approved calibration program traceable to the National Institute for Standards and Technology.
+In particular, measurement antennas, current probes, field sensors, LISNs (see Figure 7 for required impedance), and other devices used in the measurement loop shall be calibrated at least every 2 years unless otherwise specified by the procuring activity, or when damage is apparent.